psychemedia/storytelling-notes/gwion-bach.md

 Seithenyn started up.
 He endeavoured to straighten himself into perpendicularity, and to stand steadily on his legs.
 Ile accomplished half his object by stiffening all his joints but those of his ankles, and from these the rest of his body vibrated upwards with the inflexibility of a bar.
 After thus oscillating for a time, like an inverted pendulum, finding that the attention requisite to preserve his rigidity absorbed all he could collect of his dissipated energies, and that he required a portion of them for the management of his voice, which he felt a dizzy desire to wield with peculiar steadiness in the presence of the son of the king, he suddenly relaxed the muscles that perform the operation of sitting, and dropped into his chair like a plummet.
 He then, with a gracious gesticulation, invited Prince Elphin to take his seat on his right hand, and proceeded to compose himself into a dignified attitude, throwing his body back into the left corner of his chair, resting his left elbow on its arm and his left cheekbone on the middle of the back of his left hand, placing his left foot on a footstool, and stretching out his right leg as straight and as far as his position allowed.
 He had thus his right hand at liberty, for the ornament of his eloquence and the conduct of his liquor.

 Elphin seated himself at the right hand of Seithenyn.
 Teithrin remained at the end of the hall; on which Seithenyn exclaimed, "Come on, man, come on.
 What, if you be not the son of a king, you are the guest of Seithenyn ap Seithyn Saidi.
 The most honourable place to the most honourable guest, and the next most honourable place to the next most honourable guest; the least honourable guest above the most honourable inmate; and, where there are but two guests, be the most honourable who he may, the least honourable of the two is next in honour to the most honourable of the two, because they are no more but two; and, where there are only two, there can be nothing between.
-‘Therefore sit, and drink.
+'Therefore sit, and drink.
 Gwin o Eur: wine from gold."

 The following conversation is worthy the attention of antiquarians, and all those who are prejudiced against modern improvements: